avinashlalotra/Signal-processing-toolkit-devlopment-/README.md

 ## Signal Processing Toolkit Development for SciLab - Internship Repository
 Welcome to the Signal Processing Toolkit development repository for SciLab!
-This repository documents the progress and contributions made by Abinash Singh during the semester-long internship program, which commenced on March 24 and will conclude on May 24.
+This repository documents the progress and contributions made by Abinash Singh during the semester-long internship programe.

 # About
 This repository serves as a personal workspace for me to collaborate with mentors and peers, track project milestones, and showcase individual contributions to the development of the Signal Processing Toolkit for SciLab.
 Throughout the internship, I will be working on various tasks aimed at enhancing the functionality and usability of the toolkit.